 Experience suggests that many of the worst pain syndromes may be caused by partial nerve injury – thus it may be that a ‘clean’ cut of the nerve has a better long-term outcome, although this can result in numbness and loss of sensation.
 Although pain after chest surgery is fairly common, the severity of pain varies.
 In one study, 15 per cent of patients with chronic pain after chest surgery were sufficiently troubled to warrant referral to a pain clinic.

 Pain after amputation

 Pain after limb amputation is a well-recognised post-surgical pain condition.
-After limb amputation, the pain can be either stump pain or phantom pain.
+After limb amputation, the pain can be either stump pain or phantom pain (pain felt in the limb that is no longer there).
 In stump pain, patients often report a tender spot on the stump and this has led many surgeons to perform further operations to try and find the cause.
 Patients in the past have frequently had further amputations in the mistaken belief that this would cure the problem.
 Such operations rarely help stump pain and sometimes make it worse or make it more difficult for the patient to wear an artificial limb.

-Phantom limb pain can affect between 50 per cent and 85 per cent of amputees.
+Phantom limb is a feeling or sensation that the limb is still there, this is normal and does not require treatment.
+But phantom limb pain (pain in the limb which is no longer there) can affect between 50 to 85 per cent of amputees.
 It usually starts in the first few weeks after surgery.
 Studies suggest that painful phantom symptoms can last between one hour and 15 hours a day and can vary between five days a month and 20 days.
-Similarly the reported severity is very variable.
+Pain severity can also be very variable.

 It is now acknowledged that children get phantom limb pain and that people born without limbs also suffer from it.
 Recent research has shown that part of the pain after amputation arises due to activity in the brain itself and this underlines the futility of methods of treatment aimed directly at the stump.